 New York Gun Control Laws

-After the 2012 Sandy Hook Elementary School massacre in which 20 children and six adults were murdered, states passed strengthened gun control laws (although some states actually loosened their gun laws).
-New York was one of the first states to act after the mass shooting, by passing the New York Secure Ammunition and Firearms Enforcement Act of 2013 -- commonly known as the NY SAFE Act.
+After the 2012 Sandy Hook Elementary School massacre in which 20 children and six adults were murdered, some states enacted stronger gun control laws (although some states actually loosened their gun laws).
+New York was one of the first states to act after the mass shooting, when it passed the New York Secure Ammunition and Firearms Enforcement Act of 2013 -- commonly known as the NY SAFE Act.

-Even before the NY SAFE Act, New York had one of the most restrictive gun control laws in the country.
-Upon the passage of the new law there are a number of firearms regulations and a severability provision which ensures that even if one part of the law is invalidated, the remaining portions can remain valid law.
+Even before the NY SAFE Act, New York had some of the most restrictive gun control laws in the country.
+Upon the passage of the law there are a number of new firearms regulations as well as a severability provision which ensures that even if one part of the law is invalidated, the remaining portions can remain valid law.

 New York Gun Control Laws At A Glance

 For more information on the NY SAFE Act and gun control law basics in New York, see the table below.